-You may have heard of a dieting style called 'If It Fits Your Macros' or IIFYM.
+You may have heard of a dieting style called ‘If It Fits Your Macros’ or IIFYM.
 This is a simple concept to follow, using the table above as an example.
 You can eat whatever foods you like as long as you hit your macro numbers.
-This could mean that rather than a completely strict diet, you can drop in some of your beloved junk foods such as chocolates, chips, pizzas, and donuts.
+This could mean that rather than a stringent diet, you can drop in some of your beloved junk foods such as chocolates, chips, pizzas, and donuts.
 We all know that junk food is very tempting, and this could be an option you employ.

 If It Fits Your Macros then why not?

-What are 'Micronutrients' in food?
+What Are ‘Micronutrients’ In food?

-Micronutrients are also referred to as 'essential vitamins' as your body cannot produce them without an external source (such as food or supplements).
-A varied and healthy diet will be able to give you most of what you need to perform optimally, however, supplementation may be required on certain types of diets.
-Additionally, if you do choose the IIFIYM route of dieting, be aware that junk food won't contain a high enough content of micronutrients required compared to a clean diet.
+Micronutrients are also referred to as ‘essential vitamins’ as your body cannot produce them without an external source (such as food or supplements).
+A varied and healthy diet will be able to give you most of what you need to perform optimally; however, supplementation may be required on certain types of diets.
+Additionally, if you choose the IIFIYM route of dieting, be aware that junk food won’t contain a high enough content of micronutrients required compared to a clean diet.